IKIM-Essen/ClusterDocs/docs/reference/index.md

 Examples use public aliases and replaceable values.
 The site deliberately does not publish physical host inventories, internal addresses, firewall rules, or administrator commands.
-Use the current rollout page and institutional support channel for values that are still being introduced.
+Use the current institutional RCC instructions and support channel for operational values.